courselabs/docker/labs/compose-limits/README.md

 </details><br/>

 > You'll see multiple API containers running, and an additional web container which is stuck in the `Created` status.
-The app is working, and you can get a lot more numbers before it fails.
+The app is working, and you can get a lot more numbers before it fails while API containers restart.

 There are multiple API containers, so Docker adds all their IP addresses to the DNS response.
 When the web container makes a call to the API domain name, it gets load-balanced between the API containers.